Who we are

 The Story of CHARACTEROPOLIS

 Country after country and countless school visits later, Ms. Evans began to notice that same feeling she had in her classroom back home.
 She decided the next logical step was to find a corner cafe to think through this gnawing dilemma and devise a plan.
 While she quietly sipped her tea, she watched the local buses whoosh by, picking up and dropping off passengers, with everyone smiling and thanking the driver as they left.
 AHA, that’s it!
-If she could create a “place” where people came and went, accessible to everyone, and left with that peaceful sense of integrity and gratitude, she will have brought the core values back to life.
+If she could create a “place” where people came and went, accessible to everyone, and left with that peaceful sense of integrity and gratitude, she would have brought the core values back to life.
 This was her new goal in life, and she planned to meet it with gusto!